rothnic/NickRothcom/README.md

-Pythonic Perambulations
+NickRoth.com
 -----------------------
-This is the source of my [Pythonic Perambulations](http://jakevdp.github.io) blog.
+This is the source of my website
+It is a fork of [Pythonic Perambulations](http://jakevdp.github.io) blog.
 It is built using the [Pelican](http://blog.getpelican.com/) blogging platform.